Exemplar Award Winner- Highly Commended NLPG NSG Exemplar Award ‘Naming Award’ 2010: Chorley Borough Council

 The naming and numbering of streets and buildings within Chorley, Lancashire is a Statutory Function of Chorley Borough Council.
 The council is the only organisation with the authority to allocate new or amended names and numbers and has strict guidelines for the selection of accurate, appropriate and respectful names.

 The Eaves Green Link Road was a major scheme to facilitate the flow of traffic across the southern area of Chorley, re-routing traffic away from the congested town centre.
 Connecting Bolton Road in the east and the Eaves Green area of Chorley at Lower Burgh Way to the west, the road passes through an area of Chorley called Duxbury.
-Following a suggestion from a local historian, it was decided to honour an historically important former resident of the area.
-The road was named Myles Standish Way to reflect his long standing family ties with the area.
+Following a suggestion from a local historian, it was decided to honour a historically important former resident of the area.
+The road was named Myles Standish Way to reflect his long-standing family ties with the area.

 The link road was constructed along the original boundary between the Manors of Duxbury and Chorley, falling, in the main, on the Duxbury side on land once owned by the Standish family.
 The Standish family lived in Chorley from 1300 to 1623 (although probably originated from the nearby township of Standish) and built the Elizabethan Hall, thought to be the birthplace of Myles Standish, probably the most famous member of the family, in the centre of the manor circa 1600.